aliving89/Livingston_Andrew_HW3/README.md

 # Interactive Marvel Quiz

-A virtual quiz where the user chooses from 1 of the given Marvel characters - answers a series of questions with a "yes/y" or "no/n" response, and the python quiz will guess which character you chose!
+A virtual quiz where the user chooses from 1 of the given Marvel characters - answers a series of questions with a "yes" or "no" response, and the python quiz will guess which character you chose!

 ## Project Roadmap File